ros2/buildfarm_perf_tests/README.md

 ## Purpose

-This packages defined some tests which invokes `perf_test` from Apex's [performance_test](https://gitlab.com/ApexAI/performance_test) package.
-This test allows you to test performance and latency.
+This package defines some tests which invoke `perf_test` from Apex.AI's [performance_test](https://gitlab.com/ApexAI/performance_test) package.
+This allows you to test performance and latency of several ROS 2 RMW implementations.

 * There is a test for each RMW: